 Once the news is officially confirmed this article will be updated with the relevant information.
 In the meantime, it’s possible to speculate about when, or if, the No Guns Life Season 2 premiere date will occur in the future.

-So, it’s possible that the next major No Guns Life sequel after Episode 24 will be called No Guns Life Season 3.
+Unless the title is changed on MyAnimeList, No Guns Life sequel after Episode 24 will likely be labeled No Guns Life Season 3.

-Whatever the next season is labeled, the biggest holdup on any anime sequel is the progress rate of the manga creator.
+However you want to label the next season, the biggest holdup on any anime sequel is the progress rate of the manga creator.
 Since new chapters are released monthly, it could take several years before there is enough source material for the No Guns Life sequel.

 Therefore, it seems likely that Madhouse could produce No Guns Life Season 2 in 2021 or 2022 at the earliest.